rovertronic/Mario-Builder-64/README.md

 - 46 degree wallkicks *
 - Instant Input patch by Wiseguy (Removes all input lag caused by good emulators and plugins)
 - pole fix
+- Hanging fix (mario can grab hangable ceilings from any state, instead of only jump or double jump) *
 - Mario head skip *
 - Peach letter cutscene skip *
 - Toggle to disable fall damage and the fall damage sound *